-Many NEA members take full advantage of the great—sometimes jaw-droppingly amazing!—deals that NEA Click & Save offers on Restaurant.com dining certificates.
-Through this discount program, NEA members can purchase gift certificates to local restaurants for far less than face value.
-Frequently, you’ll find $25 dining certificates for just $10, but sometimes you can even find specials where you pay a mere $3 or $4 to get a $25 certificate!
+Many NEA members take full advantage of the great—sometimes jaw-droppingly amazing!—deals available on Restaurant.com dining certificates offered through NEA Discount Marketplace.
+You can purchase gift certificates to local restaurants for far less than face value and really stretch your dollar.
+Frequently, you’ll find $25 dining certificates for just $10, but sometimes you can even find specials where you pay a mere $4 or $5 to get a $25 certificate!

 1. Pay attention to the “minimum spend”